6 players from World Cup 2002 we can’t believe are still playing in 2023

 At club level, he made himself a hero in Spain, first with Espanyol, where he won a Copa del Rey and helped them to the UEFA Cup final, then with Malaga as part of the squad that reached the Champions League quarter-finals.

-He’s now at Arta/Solar 7 in Djibouti, playing alongside his former international team-mate Alex Song.
+He’s now at UE Santa Coloma in Andorra after a spell with Arta/Solar 7 in Djibouti, where he played alongside his former international team-mate Alex Song.